fastruby/blog/_posts/2020-03-19-our-rails-upgrade-process.markdown

 - Find an alternative library
 - Write our own code to address the library’s function and remove the library dependency
 - Submit a contribution to the library to add support for the version of Rails that we need
-- If the contribution is never merged, we consider start maintaining a fork of the library
+- If the contribution is never merged, we consider starting to maintain a fork of the library

 You can learn more about that in this other article that we recently released about [Unmaintained Open Source Projects](https://www.fastruby.io/blog/open-source/guide-for-unmaintained-open-source-projects.html).